krzentner/language-world/data/text-davinci-003-old/goal_md/stick-pull-0.md

     Steps:  1.
-Put gripper above the stick  2.
-Grab the stick with the gripper  3.
-Push the stick towards the thermos  4.
-Pull the thermos to the goal
+Put gripper near the stick  2.
+Close the gripper around the stick  3.
+Slide the stick towards the thermos  4.
+Pull the stick towards the goal
-    First, put the gripper above the stick.
+    First, put the gripper near the stick.
+    - When the robot's gripper is not near the stick, move the robot's gripper until the robot's gripper is near the stick If the gripper is near the stick, grab the stick by closing the gripper.
-    - When the robot's gripper is not vertically aligned with the stick, move the robot's gripper until the robot's gripper is vertically aligned with the stick and the robot's gripper is closed
+    - When the robot's gripper is not around the stick and the robot's gripper is open, move the robot's gripper until the robot's gripper is around the stick and the robot's gripper is closed
-    Now that the gripper is lined up, we can push the stick towards the thermos.
+    Once the gripper is around the stick, slide the stick towards the thermos so that the stick is above the thermos before pulling.
-    - When the robot's gripper is vertically aligned with stick and the stick is not near the thermos, move the robot's gripper until the robot's gripper is near the thermos and the stick is near the thermos
+    - When the stick is not above the thermos and the thermos is not near the stick, move the robot's gripper until the stick is above the thermos and the thermos is near the stick
-    Now that the stick is near the thermos, we can pull it to the goal.
+    If the stick is above the thermos and the thermos is near the stick, pull the stick towards the goal to move the thermos.
-    - When the stick is near the thermos, move the robot's gripper until the robot's gripper is near the target location
+    - When the thermos is near the stick, move the robot's gripper until the robot's gripper is near the target location